 - Are there document expiry dates I need to be aware of (ex: language proficiency tests are usually only valid for two years) and what would it mean for me if my document expires before I complete a step or my registration process?

-- Is any stage of the registration process competitive (meaning only a certain number of applicants are accepted) and if so, how many applicants are there and how many are accepted in the end?
+- Is any stage of the registration process competitive (meaning only a certain number of applicants are accepted) and if so, how many applicants are there and how many are typically accepted?

-- Are there any available supports for internationally educated applicants (ex: exam prep supports)?
+- Are there any available supports for internationally educated applicants (e.g.: exam preparation materials, study groups, practice exams, etc.)?

 Some regulators include competency-based assessments as one step in their registration process.